-Infantile hypertrophic pyloric stenosis (IHPS) is characterized by hypertrophy of the pylorus, with elongation and thickening, eventually progressing to near-complete obstruction of the gastric outlet.
+Infantile hypertrophic pyloric stenosis (IHPS) is a disorder characterized by forceful vomiting in young infants.
+This is caused by hypertrophy of the pylorus, which can progress to near-complete obstruction of the gastric outlet.

-Infantile hypertrophic pyloric stenosis (IHPS) occurs in approximately 2 to 3.5 in 1000 live births, although rates and trends vary markedly from region to region [1-7].
-It is more common in males than females (4:1 to 6:1) [1,7-11].
-Symptoms usually begin between 3 and 5 weeks of age, and very rarely occur after 12 weeks of age .
-Approximately 30 percent of cases occur in firstborn children [8,9,13].
+Infantile hypertrophic pyloric stenosis (IHPS) occurs in approximately 2 to 3.5 per 1000 live births, although rates and trends vary markedly from region to region [1-7].
+It is more common in males than females (4:1 to 6:1) [1,7-11] and in infants born preterm as compared with those born at term [12,13].
+Approximately 30 percent of cases occur in first-born children (approximately 1.8-fold increased risk) [8,9,14], and it is less common in infants of older mothers .
+Symptoms usually begin between 3 and 5 weeks of age, and very rarely occur after 12 weeks of age [16,17].